Self-hosting

 - Outbound traffic only: image provider APIs on port 443.

-- Inbound: port 7777, auth-required for everything except
+- Inbound: port 7600, bearer auth required for

-/healthwhenWEBFETCH_HEALTH_NOAUTH=1. - No filesystem writes outside
+/health,/providers, and every POST endpoint.
+Only/auth/displayis public. - No filesystem writes outside

 $WEBFETCH_CACHE_DIR. - No code execution — every response is JSON.